HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 implement 360 cybersecurity plan

-Other key aspects – use strong authentication methods (MFA – token, smart card, mobile app), physically securing equipment and ports, defining strong security rules for administrators, using traffic monitoring tools, performing regular internal security audits etc. For email security (because the email service is the main vector for malware infections), you can handle it successfully in-house with the right software (such as mimecast) and regular security training for all email users as it can significantly mitigate human error.
+For email security (because the email service is the primary vector for malware infections), you can handle it in-house with the right software (such as Mimecast) and regular security training for all email users, as it can significantly mitigate human error.

 1. Shagun Chauhan – Business Consultant at iFour Technolab